YvesCoding/vuescrolljs/docs/guide/README.md

   <img src="http://vuescrolljs.yvescoding.org/logo.png">
 </p>

+## What is vuescroll

+Vuescroll is a customizable scrollbar plugin based on Vue.js.
+It has two modes:

+- Native: For PC , it supports basic custom scrollbars.

+* Slide: Suitable for mobile terminal, supporting push-to-load, pull-to-refresh, carousel, etc.

+However, this doesn't mean that the slide mode can only be used on the mobile side, just because the mobile side is more compatible with the slide mode.

 ## Why I created vuescroll

 - Firstly, I think other scrollbar plugins' abilities are too simple, some others even don't support `horizontal scrolling`.